 Project O&M activities and recreation would have the potential to affect special-status wildlife species.
 However, these affects are considered to be minor.
-Bald eagles have been known to nest at Garden Point peninsula on New Bullards Bar Reservoir since 1989, fledging 21 young over this 23 year period, an annual reproductive rate of 0.91, which is slightly below the goal established in the 1986 Pacific States Bald Eagle Recovery Plan.
-YCWA was unable to link nest failures to recreation activities, but did find that nest failure occurred most often during years with above normal precipitation (YCWA 2012d).
+Bald eagles have been known to nest at Garden Point peninsula on New Bullards Bar Reservoir since 1989, fledging 20 young over this 24 year period, an annual reproductive rate of 0.83.
+While the reproductive rate is lower than 1 fledge young per year goal established in the 1986 Pacific States Bald Eagle Recovery Plan, YCWA was unable to link nest failures to recreation activities, but did find that nest failure occurred most often during years with above normal precipitation (YCWA 2012c).
 In 2011 a second bald eagle nest was reported at New Bullards Bar Reservoir, and while occupancy has not been confirmed, the nest appears to be maintained annually.
-In 2016, a third nest was located in 'Houseboat Cove'Bald eagles have also been known to winter at New Bullards Bar Reservoir with as many as 30 occurrences reported on December 14, 1980 (YCWA 2012d).
-The continued use of the Garden Point nest, the presence of a second known nest and one suspected nest and presence of wintering birds suggests that the Project is a benefit to bald eagles by providing valuable nesting habitat and wintering habitat.
-This is further supported by approaching the Recovery Plan goal for the Pacific Bald Eagle (USFWS 1986) of at least three nesting territories at New Bullards Bar Reservoir.
+Bald eagles have also been known to winter at New Bullards Bar Reservoir with as many as 30 occurrences reported on December 14, 1980 (YCWA 2012c).
+The continued use of the Garden Point nest, the presence of a second suspected nest and presence of wintering birds suggests that the Project is a benefit to bald eagles by providing valuable nesting habitat and wintering habitat.
+This is further supported by approaching the Recovery Plan goal for the Pacific Bald Eagle (USFWS)

+1986) of at least three nesting territories at New Bullards Bar Reservoir.
 In order to ensure the continued success of nesting at New Bullards Bar Reservoir, YCWA's proposed Bald Eagle and American Peregrine Falcon Management Plan would assure an additional level of protection.